jsha/servercert/docs/BR.md

 This section defines the permitted processes and procedures for validating the Applicant's ownership or control of the domain.

-The CA MUST follow this process to choose an Authorization Domain Name "ADN" for validation of each applied-for FQDN or Wildcard Domain Name:
+The CA MUST follow this process when choosing an Authorization Domain Name "ADN" for validation of each applied-for FQDN or Wildcard Domain Name:

 0. Choose a validation method.
 If the applied-for FQDN or Wildcard Domain Name is a Wildcard Domain Name, the CA MUST choose a validation method that allows wildcard issuance.
-If the applied-for FQDN or Wildcard Domain Name is an Onion Domain Name, the CA MUST choose a validation method that allows Onion Domain Name issuance, and MUST use the full Onion Domain Name as the ADN.
+If the applied-for FQDN or Wildcard Domain Name is an Onion Domain Name, the CA MUST choose a validation method that allows Onion Domain Name issuance.
 1. Initialize A to the applied-for FQDN or Wildcard Domain Name.
 2. Remove "\*." from the left-most portion of A, if present.
-3. Optionally, if allowed by the validation method, replace A with the result of a DNS CNAME lookup of A.
+3. Optionally, if the validation method allows CNAME lookups when choosing ADN, replace A with the result of a DNS CNAME lookup of A.
 4. Initialize B to the Base Domain Name of A.
-5. If the validation method allows pruning domain labels to choose ADN, prune N Domain Labels from A, from left to right.
+5. If the validation method allows pruning domain labels when choosing ADN, prune N Domain Labels from A, from left to right.
 The CA MUST choose a positive value of N such that B is either a suffix of or equal to the resulting A.
 6. Use A as the ADN for this validation.